Shamanon/shNode.tracer/README.md

 License
 -------

-The Arduino and C code is mostly incomplete and as such is placed in the [public domain][].
+All code by Shamanon is free to use.

-The Python library is a bit more complete and is licensed under the [LGPL v3][LGPL]
+The Python library by XXV is a bit more complete and is licensed under the [LGPL v3][LGPL]

 [8P8C]: https://en.wikipedia.org/wiki/Modular_connector#8P8C
 [RS-232]: https://en.wikipedia.org/wiki/RS-232#Voltage_levels